COLD CASE: Why Hasn't a Suspect Been Arrested for the Murder of Sioux City Teen Terri McCauley?

 He perseveres for himself and the memory of his mother.

 “Anyone going through someone being missing and murdered, just keep looking and never stop.
 You just have to persevere and push for that justice.”

-Both Nathaniel and retired Sergeant Tony Sunclades disclosed the name of the person they believe committed the murder, but at the request of the Sioux City Police Department, Siouxland Public Media is not disclosing that information.
+Both Nathaniel McCauley and retired Sergeant Tony Sunclades disclosed the name of the person they believe committed the murder, but at the request of the Sioux City Police Department, Siouxland Public Media is not disclosing that information.

-Nathaniel McCauley took part in a special event and march Thursday, May 12th in downtown Sioux City to bring awareness to Missing and Murdered Indigenous Women.
+McCauley took part in a special event and march Thursday, May 12th in downtown Sioux City to bring awareness to Missing and Murdered Indigenous Women.